 With the release of Windows 8 and its design for a touchscreen interface, touch based monitors are now starting to become available in larger screen sizes.
 The Acer T272HL features a 27-inch display panel that has a lower 1920x1080 resolution but is fully 10-point multitouch capable for Windows 8.
 The stand for the display can even let it tilt back at a 60 degree angle to make it easier to use.
 There are even a pair of two watt speakers built into the display.
 In terms of connectors, it features HDMI, DVI and VGA video inputs.
 In addition to this, there is a USB 3.0 port to connect the display to the computer for the touchscreen input.
 The display is priced at $550 which may be expensive for a traditional monitor but very reasonable for a touchscreen.

 For graphics work, you must have a monitor with a very wide color gamut and highly accurate color.
-The Dell UltraSharp U2713HM is latest 27-inch display from Dell with uncompromising color.
+The Dell UltraSharp U2713H is their latest 27-inch display from Dell with uncompromising color.
 The best part is that each unit is factory calibrated for sRGB and AdobeRGB eliminating the need for calibrating the monitor when you first set it up.
 Resolution is very high at 2560x1440 and viewing angles are great thanks to the IPS panel.
 The stand covers height, tilt, swivel and pivot.
-Connectors include DisplayPort, HDMI, DVI-D and VGA.
-The display even features a four ports USB 3.0 hub but lacks the multicard reader of its predecessor.
-Priced around $800.
+Connectors include DisplayPort, mini-DisplayPort, HDMI, and DVI-D. The display even features a four port USB 3.0 hub but lacks the multicard reader of its predecessor.
+Priced range from $850 to $1000.